 Amazon customers can also use the same account in different countries and across various sub-brands like Audible and Goodreads.
 Whatever you buy on Amazon.com, there’s a single, clearly explained returns process.
 Even the delivery experience is specifically Amazon, with branded packaging and ‘sorry you were out’ cards, even when it’s fulfilled by third-party couriers.

 Perhaps most impressively of all, Amazon’s ecosystem manages to include third-party marketplace sellers who communicate with customers via Amazon’s channels, providing a consistent brand experience by extending Amazon’s benefits and values to these tertiary sellers.
 All without a physical store in site.

 Omnichannel retail is about smooth experiences, but that doesn’t mean glossing over and obfuscating the way things work so that different parts of the system are invisible to the customer.

-Amazon’s ability to work smoothly rests on the clarity of their communication about which rules apply and their ability to set expectations.
+Amazon’s ability to work smoothly rests on the clarity of its communication about which rules apply and its ability to set expectations.
 For example, Amazon Prime customers receive free shipping on items bearing the Prime logo, while regular customers don’t.
 And third-party sellers are identified clearly with a profile page and their own review scores so that the customer can make an informed choice.